Hunting and Fishing Regulation Summary Guides

 • The daily harvest limit for pintail ducks is three birds.

-• Waterfowl hunters cannot apply for standby hunters for the same day at both Ballard and Boatwright WMAs.
+• Waterfowl hunters cannot apply for standby hunts for the same day at both Ballard and Boatwright WMAs.
 Standby hunters may only apply for one of these hunts on a given day.

 Dove Field Locations Can Change

 The 2025-26 Kentucky Dove Fields locations and information are subject to change.
-The field information will be updated as it is received.
-Fields are also subject to change based on weather conditions.
-Please check the Public Doves Field page before heading out into the field.
+Field information will be updated as it is received and may change due to weather conditions.
+Please check the Public Dove Field page before heading out.

-Questions about the information in these guides should be directed to the Kentucky Department of Fish and Wildlife Resources at 1-800-858-1549 BEFORE engaging in the referenced activities.
+Questions should be directed to Kentucky Fish and Wildlife at 1-800-858-1549 before participating in regulated activities.

 GET YOUR HUNTING AND